 About Brazil nuts from Bolivia

-In an area of around 220,000 hectares, most of which is covered with rainforest, 15 indigenous communities live with whom Hylea works in partnership: More than 1,000 collectors are busy during harvest time collecting the capsule fruits containing the nuts and delivering them to Hylea collection stations.
-In this way Hylea ensures a solid income for the collectors and their families.
+In an area of about 220,000 hectares, most of which is covered by rainforest, there are 15 indigenous communities with whom Hylea works in partnership: More than 1,000 collectors:inside are busy during harvest time picking up the capsule fruits (containing Brazil nuts) and delivering them to Hylea collection stations.
+In this way, Hylea provides a solid income for the collectors and their families.